 Find tools to help you in your practice, including sample screening and follow-up reminders for your patients, and more.

 Many patients don’t follow through with scheduling a screening appointment or follow-up visit.
-You can customize the letters and phone scripts below for your own practice to make sure patients take the next vital step in screening.
+You can customize these letters and phone scripts for your own practice to make sure patients take the next vital step in screening.

 Physicians in the US can subscribe to the Society's FREE peer-reviewed journal online.
 It provides oncologists and primary care doctors with current information on all aspects of cancer diagnosis, treatment, and prevention.
 Learn more or access full-text articles and PDFs for free.